saymrwulf/tensorflow/notes.md

-2016-11-11T08:43:00 - Late-night bugfix on financial RL environment (tensorflow) 2016-11-11T02:10:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2016-11-11T03:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)
+2016-11-11T08:43:00 - Late-night bugfix on financial RL environment (tensorflow) 2016-11-11T02:10:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2016-11-11T03:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2016-11-16T02:13:00 - Implementing approach from a new paper read last night (tensorflow)